ManageIQ/manageiq-documentation/support_matrix/index.md

 ## Chapter 1.
 Introduction
 {: #introduction}
-This release of {{ site.data.product.title_short }} is available in 2 formats: virtual appliance and podified (via that includes the following key components:
+This release of {{ site.data.product.title_short }} is available in 2 formats: virtual appliance and podified that includes the following key components:

 - CentOS Linux release 8.2.2004 (Core)
 - Rails 5.2.4.3